j4n1k/personal-blog/content/posts/warehouse-opt/index.md

        [-1.,  0., -1.],
        [ 0.,  0.,  0.]]
 ```
 The layout matrix is transformed into a graph representation that is used to calculate a distance matrix between each location.
 The matrix is saved to disc and can be loaded to reduce the runtime.
+For a more detailed explaination please refer to part two of this series.

 ### Data Preperation
 Finding item-to-storage location assignments requires historical order data.
 From this data, information such as item order frequencies or item affinity is calculated.
 For our toy problem it is sufficient to generate the data ourselves.
 In reality order data can be retrieved from a WMS or online sources like Kaggle.